NethServer/nethsecurity-docs/threat_shield_dns.rst

 - All DNS queries are redirected to the local machine.
 - AdBlock is configured to use the new category source file and will be started automatically.

-Even if not recommended, it's possible to use AdBlock without Threat Shield DNS.
+Even if not recommended, it's possible to use Adblock without Threat Shield DNS.
 For more detailed configuration options, please refer to the `developer manual <https://dev.nethsecurity.org/packages/ns-threat_shield/#ts-dns>`_.